 Estimated breakdown of ground based towers and rooftops in Germany

 There are a total of around 23,000 co-locations in Germany, most being on Deutsche Funkturm and American Tower’s ground based towers, with tenancy ratios estimated at 2.5 and 1.8 respectively.
-There are few co-locations on German rooftops as demands for supplementary payments from landlords ruin the economics.

 While there are no independent towercos in the 12,000 site Greek market at present, tough economic conditions and the dominance of market leading Cosmote may prompt a sale and leaseback in the medium term.